-We continue to support Level 20, a British non-profit organisation founded in 2015 to improve gender diversity in the private equity sector whose goal is for women to hold at least 20 per cent of senior positions in private equity.
-Women in our workforce have experienced at first hand the benefit of the numerous working meetings and mentoring programmes organised by Level 20.
+We continue to support Level 20, a British nonprofit organisation founded in 2015 to improve gender diversity in the private equity sector whose goal is for women to hold at least 20 per cent of senior positions in private equity.
+Women in our workforce have experienced at first hand the benefit of the numerous working meetings and mentoring programmes organ- Five women were on DBAG's Investment ised by Level 20.

 We have also been expanding our own initiatives to improve gender diversity at DBAG, with a particular focus on attracting talented women right at the start of their careers.
 In the past business year, we established the DBAG Women in Private Equity Campus - a platform dedicated to inspiring women to network with our women, to learn from and support each other.
-With this platform, we want to encourage women to build a strong community where they will empower and open doors for each other.
+With this platform, we want to encourage women to build a strong community where they review. will empower and open doors for each other.